cryptoclassictech/crccoin/README.md

 ## Documentation 📝

-If you'd like to learn more about the CRC , how it works and how you can use it for your project,
+If you'd like to learn more about the CRC , how it works and how you can use it for your project,[official website](http://crytpoclassic.org/).

 ---